Direct and indirect realism: Arguments against direct realism

-The argument from illusion
+Argument from illusion

 This argument was "first offered in a more or less fully explicit form in Berkeley (1713)."
 It is also referred to as the problem of conflicting appearances (e.g. Myles Burnyeat's article Conflicting Appearances).
 It has been argued that "informed commonsense" indicates that perceptions often depend on organs of perception.
 For example, humans would receive visual information very differently if they, like flies, had compound eyes, and may not even be able to imagine how things would appear with entirely different sense organs such as infra-red detectors or echo-location devices.
 Furthermore, perception systems can misrepresent objects even when in full working order, as shown, for example, by optical illusions like the Müller-Lyer illusion.
 More dramatically, sometimes people perceive things which are not there at all, which can be termed instances of "hallucination" or "perceptual delusion".

 The argument from illusion allegedly shows the need to posit sense-data as the immediate objects of perception.
 In cases of illusion or hallucination, the object has qualities that no public physical object in that situation has and so must be distinct from any such object.
 Naïve realism may accommodate these facts as they stand by virtue of its very vagueness (or "open-texture"): it is not specific or detailed enough to be refuted by such cases.
 A more developed direct realist might respond by showing that various cases of misperception, failed perception, and perceptual relativity do not make it necessary to suppose that sense-data exist.
 When a stick submerged in water looks bent a direct realist is not compelled to say the stick actually is bent but can say that the stick can have more than one appearance: a straight stick can look bent when light reflected from the stick arrives at one's eye in a crooked pattern, but this appearance is not necessarily a sense-datum in the mind.
 Similar things can be said about the coin which appears circular from one vantage point and oval-shaped from another.
 Pressing on your eyeball with a finger creates double vision but assuming the existence of two sense-data is unnecessary: the direct realist can say that they have two eyes, each giving them a different view of the world.
 Usually the eyes are focused in the same direction; but sometimes they are not.